teachingaway/teachingaway.github.io/pages/patent-services.md

 In all of these PTAB proceedings, the judge will be a patent law specialist, and will likely have an engineering or science background.
 This can be an advantage over federal court, where judges are generalists who adjudicate cases dealing with every type of civil and criminal law, and rarely have a science background.

-### Inter Partes Review: Invalidating Patents Within 1 Year
+### Inter Partes Review: Invalidating Patents Based on Prior Art

 An IPR can invalidate and cancel a patent on the basis of prior art in patents or printed publications.
 IPR is often preferable to federal court litigation, for several reasons.